NudgeBell

 WaRemind is an Android app that schedules WhatsApp messages to yourself or others.
 You set the date, time, and message, and it sends from your own WhatsApp number.

 The main limitation is that it is Android only and requires WhatsApp to be installed and running on your device.
 If your phone is off or WhatsApp is not active, the message does not send.
 There is also no escalation or acknowledgment mechanism.
-It just sends a message and that is it.
+It sends the message and that is the end of it.

-Best for: Android users who want simple self-scheduled WhatsApp messages without needing escalation.
+Best for: Android users who want simple self-scheduled WhatsApp messages and do not need escalation.

 3. WATI

-WATI is a business-focused WhatsApp automation platform.
-It is built for teams that want to send WhatsApp messages to customers at scale.
-For personal reminders, it is significant overkill.
+WATI is a business-focused WhatsApp automation platform built for teams that send WhatsApp messages to customers at scale.
+For personal reminders, it is significant overkill and not priced for individuals.

-If you run a business and want to send reminder messages to clients, WATI is worth looking at.
+If you run a business and want to send automated reminder messages to clients, WATI is worth evaluating.
 If you want personal reminders that go to your own number, this is not the right tool.

-Best for: businesses sending WhatsApp messages to customers.
+Best for: businesses sending automated WhatsApp messages to customers.
 Not relevant for personal reminders.

 4. Zapier with WhatsApp